-- The data collected are not analyzed and used as input to a program improvement process. - The continuous improvement process appears to ignore evidence that students are not attaining the student outcomes at the expected level of student performance. - The evaluation of data does not provide the information needed to make program improvements.
+- The data collected are not analyzed and used as input to a program improvement process.
+Instead, the program may resort only to ad hoc improvements gained from other sources.
+This is not a substitute for using measured results in improvement. - The continuous improvement process appears to ignore evidence that students are not attaining the student outcomes at the expected level of student performance. - The evaluation of data does not provide the information needed to make program improvements.